rmerk/claude-code-router/README.md

 The custom router file must be a JavaScript module that exports an `async` function.
 This function receives the request object and the config object as arguments and should return the provider and model name as a string (e.g., `"provider_name,model_name"`), or `null` to fall back to the default router.

-Here is an example of a `custom-router.js` based on `custom-router.example.js`:
+Here is an example of a `custom-router.js` based on `custom-router.example.ts`:

 ```javascript
 // /User/xxx/.claude-code-router/custom-router.js